If elected, will revoke H1-B visa suspension: Joe Biden

 The US every year allocates only 1,40,000 green cards for all employment-preference immigrants, including accompanying family members.
 Currently, there is a backlog of almost 10 lakh foreign nationals and accompanying family members lawfully residing in the United States.
 These applicants have been approved but are yet to receive employment green cards.

 In his policy paper on immigration, Biden says that his high skilled temporary visas should not be used to disincentive recruiting workers already in the US for in-demand occupations.
-“An immigration system that crowds out high-skilled workers in favour of only entry level wages and skills threatens American innovation and competitiveness,” the policy paper said.
+"An immigration system that crowds out high-skilled workers in favor of only entry-level wages and skills threatens American innovation and competitiveness," the policy paper said.

-He will also exempt from any cap recent graduates of PhD programmes in Science, technology, engineering, and mathematics (STEM) fields in the US who are poised to make some of the most important contributions to the world economy.
-Biden believes that foreign graduates of a US doctoral programme should be given a Green Card with their degree and that losing these highly trained workers to foreign economies is a disservice to our own economic competitiveness, the policy paper said.
+He will also exempt from any cap recent graduates of Ph.D. programs in Science, technology, engineering, and mathematics (STEM) fields in the US who are poised to make some of the most important contributions to the world economy.
+Biden believes that foreign graduates of a US doctoral program should be given a Green Card with their degree and that losing these highly trained workers to foreign economies is a disservice to our own economic competitiveness, the policy paper said.

 ALSO READ